AndersonOr/US-Police-Shootings/README.md

 # US-Police-Shootings

-My Analysis Report can be seen on the website below: https://www.kaggle.com/andersonor/exploring-mental-illness-on-police-shootings
+My Analysis Report can be seen on the website: https://www.kaggle.com/andersonor/exploring-mental-illness-on-police-shootings

 The dataset that I am using: